elsheppo/ollama-shortcuts-ui/README.md

 While we can't include Apple Shortcuts directly in this repository due to their proprietary format, we've created some starting blocks for you.
 Download it from the following iCloud links:

-- [Ollama Shortcut, Block 1](https://www.icloud.com/shortcuts/26cc4ca06a4a4bb09537a438f0abc3e5): Make this the starting block in a workflow.
+- [OSUI, Block 1](https://www.icloud.com/shortcuts/26cc4ca06a4a4bb09537a438f0abc3e5): Make this the starting block in a workflow.
-- [Ollama Shortcut, Block N](https://www.icloud.com/shortcuts/c4efc7b0654d4cb88f0b8d754bdc1913): Extend workflows after Block 1 using this block for each step.
+- [OSUI, Block N](https://www.icloud.com/shortcuts/c4efc7b0654d4cb88f0b8d754bdc1913): Extend workflows after Block 1 using this block for each step.
+- [OSUI Function Router](https://www.icloud.com/shortcuts/1344e0d87a4e4df28a49e3e29f64869f): Demo function calling block that can run the "Get Weather" action when the user asks about the weather.
+- [OSUI Function – Get Weather](https://www.icloud.com/shortcuts/43763a5b6f90480d93f79c0ce789d34c): Gets the weather in Austin using Apple Weather.
+To get the weather in your locality, change the City in the shortcut itself.

-To use this Shortcut:
+To use these Shortcuts:
-1. Click on the links above on your Apple device
+1. Click on the links above on your Mac
 2. Add the Shortcut to your library
 3. In the Ollama Shortcuts UI web interface, refresh your Shortcuts list to see the new additions